bjpop/gurita/docsrc/describe.rst

 describe
 ========

-Print a high level summary of the columns in a dataset to standard output (stdout).
+Print summary statistics of the columns in a dataset to standard output (stdout).

 The summary includes the following information: